mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 Support for Balsamiq Cloud is provided via our Community Forums at [forums.balsamiq.com](https://forums.balsamiq.com) as well via our support portal at [support.balsamiq.com](https://support.balsamiq.com)

 Email and phone support is also included, but is **only provided to Balsamiq Cloud site owners**.
-If you have an issue with your Balsamiq Cloud site, contact your site owner first, via their email address (shown in Balsamiq Cloud).
+If you have an issue with your Balsamiq Cloud site, contact your site owner(s) first, via their email address (shown in Balsamiq Cloud).

 Site owners can invite staffers and they can invite project members.
 Site owners are responsible for first-level support to the people on their Balsamiq Cloud sites.